from RDC through PSFU & RMS to end-of-life

 Additionally there is an increased risk that newly referred patients whose investigations have been deferred due to capacity issues caused by Covid-19 may be ‘lost’ to the system as it gets back to normal.
 Delays can prove life-threatening as shown in this article.

-Collect a range of data from patients using beetroot@, and, by combing that data with previously collected clinical data use patient-specific surveillance templates to identify patients of concern.
-Surveillance templates are similar to the monitoring profiles used in beetrootDMARD, the monitoring rules for which which are based on diagnosis and medication.
-In beetrootCANCER the templates’ rules are based more on tumour site and treatment regime.
+Collect a range of data from patients, blood and other biomarker tests, endoscopy, histology, radiology reports, treatment details, quality of life questionnaires like HNAs, (perhaps using beetroot@).
+Set up patient-specific monitoring pathways that enable automatic identification of patients of concern.
+Monitoring pathways are similar to the monitoring profiles used in beetrootDMARD, the monitoring rules for which which are based on diagnosis and medication.
+In beetrootCANCER the templates’ rules are based on tumour site and treatment regime, for example urology and prostate cancer.

 Also use beetroot@ to: